 Most graduates of these programs will earn an associate degree in dental hygiene.
-Upon graduation, students can then take the National Board Dental Hygiene Examination to become a licensed dental hygienist.
+Upon graduation, students can then take the National Board Dental Hygiene Examination to become licensed dental hygienists.

-There are some universities and dental schools that offer a dental hygienist program at the bachelor’s degree level and even master’s degree level.
+Some universities and dental schools offer a dental hygienist program at the Bachelor’s degree level and even master’s degree level.
 These dental hygienist programs take four years to complete.
-These more advanced degrees allow graduates to be employed as educators of dental hygiene and also participate in research.
-Opportunities in public health or community practice are available for those with more advanced degrees.
+These more advanced degrees allow graduates to be employed as dental hygiene educators and participate in research.
+Public health or community practice opportunities are available for those with more advanced degrees.

-Those desiring to enter a dental hygiene career can take high school courses that will benefit them greatly and in some cases decrease the courses they need to take to earn their associate degree.
+Those desiring to enter a dental hygiene career can take high school courses that will benefit them greatly and, in some cases, decrease the courses they need to take to earn their associate degree.
 Those courses are chemistry, biology, mathematics, and psychology.
 Admissions to a dental hygiene school can vary depending on the school students are applying for.
-Be sure to know what the requirements and prerequisites are before applying, prospective students can contact the school they desire to apply to and request information on requirements.
+Be sure to know the requirements and prerequisites before applying; prospective students can contact the school they desire to apply to and request information on the requirements.
 Some programs require students to complete one year of college before applying, while others require two years before enrolling in the dental hygienist program.

-Coupled with the academic education dental hygienist schools provide is the clinical education and skills necessary to be a competent hygienist.
+Coupled with academic education, dental hygienist schools provide the clinical education and skills necessary to be a competent hygienist.
 These skills are taught and then practiced through faculty-supervised experiences with patients at a dental clinic.
-Many programs build off a liberal arts foundation then concentrate on courses of dental hygiene.
-Students should be prepared for courses in anatomy, physiology, pharmacology, microbiology, as well as clinical science courses specific to dental hygiene.
+Many programs build off a liberal arts foundation and then concentrate on courses in dental hygiene.
+Students should be prepared for anatomy, physiology, pharmacology, microbiology, and clinical science courses specific to dental hygiene.

 The average salary for a full-time dental hygienist is between $50k to $90K per year, depending on their education, experience, and location.